canvas-medical/documentation/collections/_guides/your-first-plugin.md

 ## 1. Install the Canvas CLI

 To install the Canvas CLI, simply `pip install canvas`.
+Python 3.11 or 3.12 is required.
 You can find additional detail on the features of the Canvas CLI [here](/sdk/canvas_cli/).

 ## 2. Configure the Canvas CLI for your instances